IBM/qjslib/CONTRIBUTING.md

 ## Testing
 Pull requests will only be accepted if they pass all tests.
 Karma is used as a testing framework, and the tests are run against Chrome and Firefox - so in order to run the tests you must have Chrome and Firefox installed.
-Tests can be run either on your fork through Travis CI, or locally using **npm test**.
+Tests can be run either on your fork through the CI, or locally using **npm test**.

 ## Coding style guidelines
 Pull requests will only be accepted if they pass the linting.
-Linting can be run either on your fork through Travis CI, or locally using **npm run lint**.
+Linting can be run either on your fork through the CI, or locally using **npm run lint**.